- Normal precautions

 Irish citizens who decide to travel or remain in Yemen are doing so at their own risk and against the advice of the Department of Foreign Affairs.
 If you remain in Yemen, you should exercise extreme caution, avoid large gatherings and ensure that you have appropriate personal security measures in place, including access to money and supplies of food, water, medicine, fuel and other essentials.

 Flights could be delayed or cancelled at short notice - please check with your airline before travelling to the airport.

-A number of cases of the Novel Coronavirus (COVID-19) have been reported in the region.
+A number of cases of the COVID-19 have been reported in the region.
 Health and travel advice issued by the local authorities in Yemen should be monitored.

 The Health Protection Surveillance Centre and the European Centre for Disease Prevention and Control provide health-related information on coronavirus.